Skip to content

 Frequently Asked Questions

 No, you don’t need to have any prior experience in organizing events to apply.
-Our program is designed specifically to train and equip seniors with the necessary knowledge and tips to lead their events in parks successfully.
+Our program is designed to train and equip seniors with the knowledge and tips they need to lead their park events successfully.

-You can apply individually or as a group of two.
-You will both co-lead the activities (co-champions) if applied as a pair.
+You can apply individually or in pairs.
+You will both co-lead the activities if applied as a pair.

 Training Session 1: